IronRiders/Constitution/Constitution.md

   * If it does not pass, there will then be a vote to amend the bylaw, passed by a simple majority, voted on by at least 7 members of the club, and passed by at least one mentor.
   * There will then be another vote to pass by the bylaw.
   * If the bylaw does not pass, another amendment may be proposed.
-* A bylaw may be brought up for a revote at any time, but may not be brought up more than twice in any one week.
+* A bylaw may be brought up for a re-vote at any time, but may not be brought up more than twice in any one week.

 ~~### Amendment 2: Quorum~~